-Since graduating from the University of Florida with his undergraduate, master of business administration and law degrees, Mr. Savage has fought for the rights of those injured by the negligence of others.
+Since graduating from the University of Florida with his undergraduate, master of business administration and law degrees, Mr. Savage dedicated his practice to helping his clients to achieve their goals.

-Mr. Savage also worked in New York City as a regulator with the National Association of Securities Dealers, Inc. (NASD), now known as the Financial Industry Regulatory Authority (FINRA).
-During Mr. Savage’s time working as a regulator at the NASD he investigated numerous customer complaints against registered representatives and brokerage firms.
+Mr. Savage worked in New York City as a regulator with the National Association of Securities Dealers, Inc. (NASD), now known as the Financial Industry Regulatory Authority (FINRA).
+During Mr. Savage’s time as a regulator, he investigated numerous customer complaints against registered representatives and brokerage firms.